wthrowe/rfcs/text/0000-osstring-string-interface.md

 The remainder implement a subset of the string pattern matching functionality of `str`.
 These functions act the same as the `str` versions, except that some of them require an additional `Clone` bound on the pattern.
-Note that patterns can only match UTF-8 sections of the `OsStr`.
-The additional `Clone` bounds are required because `Pattern`s are single-use objects (all their methods take `self` by value), and it is necessary to operate separately on each UTF-8 section of an `OsStr`.
+Note that patterns can only match Unicode sections of the `OsStr`.
+The additional `Clone` bounds are required because `Pattern`s are single-use objects (all their methods take `self` by value), and it is necessary to operate separately on each Unicode section of an `OsStr`.

 ### Methods not included